 Man alive, I was a bit worried about AMD’s Radeon RX 5700 XT for a minute there.
 Not from a pricing point of view, you understand.
 Even before AMD did their unexpected Navi price cut on Friday, I was always semi-confident that this supposed RTX 2070 rival would be able to hold its own against Nvidia’s RTX Super competitor simply by virtue of already being a tiny bit cheaper.
-Then when AMD announced their new Navi GPU would suddenly cost £380 / $399 instead of $449, I was flabbergasted.
+Then when they announced their new Big Navi GPU would suddenly cost £380 / $399 instead of $449, I was flabbergasted.
 What a triumph, I thought to myself.
 This will go down as the comeback to end all comebacks.

 But then my PC started crashing part way through my benchmarks.
 At first I put it down to the ludicrous summer heat.
 It does, after all, get pretty toasty in my office.
 But then it kept crashing, and crashing again, and when I looked at MSI Afterburner’s temperature readings, my stomach did a terrible kind of flip-flop.
 94 degrees, it said.
 No wonder it was throwing its hands up and turning itself off.
 My heart sank.
 Had AMD gone and shot themselves in the foot after all?
 What a terrible shame!
 Honestly, the subtitle of this review was almost going to be ‘Too hot to handle’.
 But then AMD released a new driver yesterday morning and everything was right with the world again.
 Phew!
 Talk about a last minute save.